Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Asymptotics and inference

-Assumption~\ref{assumption:plug-in} is quite general and can be achieved by many existing models. \cite{biau2012analysis,wager2015adaptive} show that for the random forest models, $b_n$ can be faster than $n^{-2/(p+2)}$ as long as the intrinsic signal dimension is less than $0.54 p$.
-As shown in \cite{cuiy2017some}, $c_n=n^{-1/(p+2)}$ is achievable for survival forest models.
-Nonparametric kernel smoothing methods such as \cite{10.1093/biomet/asy064} provide estimation with $d_n= n^{-1/2+\kappa}$, where $\kappa<1/2$ depending on the dimension $p$.
+Equations~\eqref{eq:rate1}-\eqref{eq:rate3} imply the corresponding rate assumptions of Proposition~\ref{prop:DR}.
+Assumption~\ref{assumption:plug-in} is quite general and can be achieved by many existing models. \cite{biau2012analysis,wager2015adaptive} show that for the random forest models, $b_n^2$ can be faster than $n^{-2/(p+2)}$ as long as the intrinsic signal dimension is less than $0.54 p$.
+As shown in \cite{cui2022consistency}, $c_n^2=n^{-1/(p+2)}$ is achievable for survival forest models.
+Non-parametric kernel smoothing methods such as \cite{10.1093/biomet/asy064} provide estimation with $d_n^2= n^{-1/2+\kappa}$, where $\kappa<1/2$ depending on the dimension $p$.